The Heloderm difference

 Usually, our process has three phases: Planning, Didactic, and Dynamic.

 In the first phase, our lead instructor speaks with you to find out what you need.
-You get to interview him, and you can tell him exactly what you or your group are looking for.
+You get to interview him, to see if we are a good fit for you, and you can tell him exactly what you or your group are looking for.
 George will ask you about your previous training, so we can tailor your instruction to build on your existing skill sets.

 The didactic phase is far more than “death by PowerPoint.”
 You and family members or domestic partners can practice off-lining and disarming skills hands-on, before we do any live fire.
 You will learn how to solve line of fire problems with a weapon-mounted laser, looking over the sights of an inert simulator at a simulated “opponent” while interacting (from a safe distance) with “bystanders.”

 In a non-shooting class, such as Managing School Violence, this is where we will demonstrate minimum and maximum effective ranges, and practice with field expedient weapons.
 You may learn limb-pins and other means of controlling the assailant(s) you subdued, without handcuffs.
 We cover what to expect when law enforcement arrives, and how not to get shot by the good guys and gals.
-The second phase can take place via video teleconference to your home, school, church, or workplace, so as a team we can help you develop tactics appropriate to the micro-terrain you will likely be in, when death comes to your door.
+The second phase can take place via video teleconference or in your home, school, church, or workplace, so as a team we can help you develop tactics appropriate to the micro-terrain you will likely be in, when death comes to your door.

 In a Firearms class, the Dynamic phase is when we go to a range to verify, with live fire, that the skills you have already learned “dry” are working.
 We practice body indexed, target focused shooing methods, as well as sighted precision fire.
 You will get to test your gear in addition to your skills.